 By James Vernoit

-There is a view in the west that a meditation practice is very self-absorbed practice and has little link with activism and participation in the world.
+There is a view in the west that a meditation practice is very self-absorbed practice that has little link with activism and participation in the world.
 Images easily spring to mind, when thinking about the archetypal meditator, of someone who is rather tepid, of someone who is smiling but rather sedate, of someone who is rather withdrawn from this world and is rather indifferent to what goes on around them.
 But this is a terrible misunderstanding of meditation.
-It is so so much more than that.
-Indeed, it seems to me, that there is no healthy alternative [to meditation] if one really wants to be active and effectively participate in this world.
+Meditation is so much more than that.
+Furthermore, there is one area in particular where I think meditation can have an enormous impact and that’s the transformation of the meditator into someone who is not only actively participating in this world, but someone who is effectively participating in this world.
 And in this article, I will explain why.

-One thing that is clearly vital in order to be active and to be able to effectively participate in this world is energy.
+One thing that is clearly needed in order to be both actively participating and effectively participating in this world is energy.
 There has got to be energy that is really aroused; that is up and running; that is really flowing; buzzing; sparking; and really happening.
-And furthermore it has got to be energy that is flowing into really skillful, constructive, and creative activity.
-In other words, one needs Vīrya, which is a sanskrit word (an ancient indian language) and means energy in pursuit of the good.
-Because without such energy, you cannot make any spiritual development and you cannot effectively participate in this world.
+And furthermore it has got to be energy that is flowing into really skilful, constructive, and creative activity.
+In other words, one needs Vīrya, which is a sanskrit word (an ancient Indian language) and means energy in pursuit of the good.
+And this is very important because without such energy, it is very difficult to make much spiritual development, which limits the effectiveness of any participation in this world.

 So there is a need for a very engaged energy in both the personal life and your life in relationship to the world.
-And that’s because compassion is powerful energy; wisdom is powerful energy that makes a difference to yourself and makes a difference to others .
+And that’s because compassion requires powerful energy; wisdom requires powerful energy.
+And both of these things are needed if you really want to make a difference to yourself and to make a difference to others.

 But where does this inspiration come from?
 It comes from having meaning, purpose, and vision.
-A lot of people don’t have energy because they do not have vision, because they do not have meaning, and because they do not have purpose, and in a way they do not have hope.
+I think a lot of people don’t have energy because they do not have a vision, because they do not have meaning, and because they do not have purpose, and in a way they do not have hope.
 And this typically presents itself in the form of cynicism about themselves and about the point of life, which is not at all surprising given the pornography of endless terrible news.

 The antidote is to expose ourselves to a positive vision.
-And the most positive vision we can have is the true extent of our own potential.
-Because the truth is that the true extent of our own potential is vast.
+And the most positive vision that I know of is the extent of the potential within each of us to grow.
+And furthermore, I believe that the extent of our own potential is vast.
 Just as an acorn has the potential within it to transform into an oak tree, humans have the potential within them to transform to the same degree into something truly wondrous.
-But if this energy which can transform the human psyche does not find an outlet, not only is this a tragic lost opportunity, it will actually go bad, and it will become negative because we are not doing what we really want to do.
+But, and this is a key point, if this energy which can transform the human psyche does not find an outlet, not only is this a tragic lost opportunity, it will actually go bad, and it will become negative because we are not doing what we really want to do.
 And I know this all too well – it’s the times when I’m not doing what I really want to do, when I have not said what I should have said, when I am sitting on my positive energy, are the times when I can get bad tempered.
-So we have to live according to what we really want to do in order to stop this energy going bad.

 James Vernoit has been practicing meditation for five years.
 He lives at the London Buddhist Centre in Bethnal Green where he helps the centre to run.
 He is also one of our lovely receptionists and works on Tuesday afternoon/evening and Friday afternoon/evening and so feel free to ask any questions about meditation when you see him.